 Can I apply for another grant if I've already been awarded one previously?

 Yes, you can.
 There is no limit to the number of grants that you can apply for.
 To be eligible for a new grant, however, you must have fully spent and "closed out" your previous grant and fulfilled the reporting requirements as listed in the grant acceptance letter.

 Who will be reviewing my application, and how are funding decisions made?

-All grant applications are reviewed by a grant review committee comprised of MICA faculty and staff, using the criteria outlined above.
+All grant applications are reviewed by a committee comprised of one or more of the following: MICA faculty, MICA staff, and/or community members.
 Input from the committee determines whether or not the project is funded and at what amount.

 Not all grants are fully funded.
 Many are only partially funded.
 Partial funding is typically due to one of two factors: a) the inclusion of ineligible expenses in the budget request, or b) lack of evidence of a compelling need for the expenditures.
 Applicants seeking full funding, at the top of the grant range, are advised to clearly articulate the need for each and every line item, either in a budget narrative or in the project description.

-All grantees are required to submit a brief narrative report within 30 days of the end of grant period, describing outcomes, successes and lessons learned.
-Images are also encouraged, and may be posted on the OCE website or used in promotional material.
-In addition, all grantees may be invited to give a brief (5-10 minute) final presentation on the successes and lessons learned through the project, at a date to be determined by the granting office.
+All grantees must submit a narrative summary of the project, including photos and any additional documentation, to the office identified in the grant agreement letter.
+In addition, grantees must give a brief (5-10 minute) final presentation on the successes and lessons learned through the project, at a date to be determined by the granting office.